smartgridadsc/CyberRange/DEMO Final/utils/scd_merger_parser/README.md

 ## SCD Merge

-This utility merges mulitple single-substation SCD files into one multi-substations SCD file.
+This utility merges multiple single-substation SCD files into one multi-substations SCD file.

 To use:
 1) Place single-substation SCD files in scd_input_files folder